Talion is a finalist for Best SIEM Solution

 Jason said: “The first three days I probably worked 20 hours a day.
 It was very taxing.
 And one of the things which is extremely important when managing incidents is ensuring your team is taking breaks, eating food, and getting rest.
 And that was a challenge to deal with, because in a cyber crisis there is this expectation of recover, restore, get back online—all the things, so that we can continue delivering business.
 There’s no, “It’s totally fine.
 Let your team go and have a nap.”
 The business pressures and concern of clients is continuously escalating.”

 This is an ongoing problem amongst IT security teams where, under the pressure of an attack, there is no time to look after themselves – only the company.
-As such, not looking after themselves only leads to more detrimental effects for the company later on, in the form of unproductivity, time off and inability to work at their best.
+As such, not looking after themselves only leads to more detrimental effects for the company later on, in the form of inefficiency, time off and inability to work at their best.

 Cost to Economy